Where to shop zero waste in Sydney

 Bondi Beach, Mona Vale, and Mosman

-Scoop stores are a well-organized foodie heaven, with all the basics, plus harder to find bulk items such as black rice, alfalfa seeds for sprouting, dried raspberries and caramelised balsamic vinegar.
+Scoop stores are a well-organized foodie heaven, with most of the basics, plus harder to find bulk items such as black rice, alfalfa seeds for sprouting, dried raspberries and caramelised balsamic vinegar.
 Few body care items, but they do have bentonite clay and epsom salts.

 Thoughtful Foods Co-op at UNSW | www.thoughtfulfoods.org.au